5 Anatomical Insights Every Fitness Trainer Needs to Design Safer Workouts

 Common Postural Dysfunctions:

-• Lower Crossed Syndrome: Tight hip flexors and lower back muscles combine with weak glutes and abdominal muscles, often causing an exaggerated arch in the lower back and anterior pelvic tilt.
+- Lower Crossed Syndrome: Tight hip flexors combined with weak glutes contribute to anterior pelvic tilt.

 Assessment Tools: